MicrosoftDocs/learn/learn-pr/student-evangelism/unix-shell-wrangle-data/includes/5-sed-and-regex.md

    The search box result shows 27 matches for the abbreviation "NASA."

    > [!Tip]
-   > You can use the content divider that separates the Cloud Shell editor from the terminal, to reduce the amount of space used by the editor.
+   > To reduce the amount of space used by the Cloud Shell editor, you can use the content divider that separates the editor from the terminal.
 If you make this adjustment, you'll have more space in the terminal to see command output.

 1. Now run the `sed` command to do the replacement: